 Failure to fulfill the requirement of substantial positive impact during the abatement period and for one additional year for each year of abatement may cause all tax abatements received by the organization to be owed and payable to the City of Wooster upon demand.
 Upon receipt of these penalty payments the City shall cause distribution of said moneys to the other affected taxing districts in their prorated share.

 In addition to the guidelines set forth herein, any business applying must comply with all other applicable local, county and state regulations pertaining to the Enterprise Zone Program.
 Applicants must submit all information and payments required by the City of Wooster and or the State of Ohio.
+Please see the City of Wooster Enterprise Zone Policy below.

 Only individuals who are principally involved as an owner or manager or authorized representative of a business interested in the Enterprise Zone tax incentives may negotiate with City officials regarding the specific incentives available under the terms of any investment agreement.